Andrea/andrea.github.io/_posts/2014-01-02-MEF-and-AppDomains.markdown

 I think there are better places to learn about MEF, I compiled a bundle of links [here][mef-bundle], some cool things
 -  MEF is available in .net 4.5 (no dependencies yay!) tho available in other versions of .net
--  it uses a convention based config if you want (I m sure a lot of work has gone into it)
+-  it uses a convention based config if you want (I'm sure a lot of work has gone into it)
 -  With MEF you can deal with unknown types and can fetch new types from a catalog (I tried the assembly catalog only so far)

 What I am trying to achieve is to be able to reload new versions of a type on the fly, not only at runtime, at debug time too.
 The first part is possible within one AppDomain, however not so, the second part (the debuggin part) you can see some code I was trying this with in [this github repo][github-temp-mef] (this is really one of the samples from Way of MEF, with a few changes but nothing big).
 I am sure you are wondering, why, why is it not possible to Debug?
 Well, it depends :) you can actually debug a little bit but as soon as you start trying to reflect on types you hit the error: "The type &lt;your type&gt; is available in both assembly.dll and assembly.dll" this points to a solution with multiple AppDomains, and I am trying to avoid that.